What are LFP, NMC, NCA Batteries in Electric Cars?

 Cobalt use in NCA and NMC batteries is a major problem.
 People often link cobalt mining to ethical and environmental issues.
 LFP batteries use no cobalt or nickel.
 Therefore, LFP batteries offer a more sustainable and ethical choice for getting materials.

 Expert Quote: “The shift to LFP is not just about cost; it’s a strategic move towards a more sustainable and ethically sourced battery supply chain.
-Iron and phosphate are abundant and pose far fewer ethical challenges than cobalt”
+Iron and phosphate are abundant and pose far fewer ethical challenges than cobalt.”

 Practical Advice for Choosing Your Tesla Battery